 - Keep your feet moisturized with a good lotion or oil.
-This is a good way to keep your feet’s skin and nails healthy and less likely to separate from the pressure that’s applied to them from your running shoes.
+This is a good way to keep your feet’s skin and nails healthy and less likely to separate from the pressure that’s applied to them from your shoes.
 Just don’t lather them up before you stick them in your shoes for a run, or else you will create a humid environment that is actually a contributor to the problem.

-- If you notice that your feet slide around a bit in your shoes, consider getting a rubber or gel insole, which tend to help keep your feet stay in place as you run.
+- If you notice that your feet slide around a bit in your shoes, consider getting a rubber or gel insole, which tends to help keep your feet stay in place as you run.

 - As with every other part of your body, your nails benefit from having a healthy diet.
 Having a diet rich in calcium and biotin will help keep your nails strong and resistant to injury.

 How to Treat Black Toenail From Running?

-- Treat black toenail at the very first sign of bruising, and you might be able to save your nail from falling off completely.
+- Treat it at the very first sign of bruising, and you might be able to save your nail from falling off completely.
 Treat the bruising with an antibiotic ointment and soak your feet in warm water mixed with peppermint essential oil, or a bath of peppermint tea.
 The use of peppermint is known to reduce hematoma (black deoxygenated blood) under the nail.
-Personal preference - I like to use the Majestic Pure Therapeutic Pepermint Oil. (amazon link) It serves as a great anti-inflammatory and there is not a strong smell like other brands.
+Personal preference - I like to use the Majestic Pure Therapeutic Pepermint Oil.
+It serves as a great anti-inflammatory and there is not a strong smell like other brands.

 - If you are experiencing a lot of pain, notice redness, swelling or infection - see a doctor.
 Draining the blood from the nail is an effective way to reduce the pain and swelling, but should be done by a professional in a sterile environment.

-- This might be the toughest of the treatments - Lay off running while the nail is healing, and utilize cross training workouts.
+- This might be the toughest of the treatments - Lay off running while the nail is healing, and utilize cross-training workouts.
 Use a pool workout, a stationary bike, or strength training as substitutes.
-Don’t worry about losing a week or two of running, cross training engages different muscle groups and can greatly increase your strength and endurance as a runner.
-It is recommended to utilize cross training throughout your entire training process to prevent injuries of all kinds.
+Don’t worry about losing a week or two of running, cross-training engages different muscle groups and can greatly increase your strength and endurance as a runner.
+It is recommended to utilize cross-training throughout your entire training process to prevent injuries of all kinds.
 You can resume running when it is no longer painful to do so, but make sure you keep the damaged nail tightly bandaged and treated with antibacterial ointment.

 - If the nail is partially disconnected from your nail bed, you can gently clip off the dead nail using sterilized clippers.
-You can also soak your feet in warm water mixed with epsom salt to help keep it clean and aid in the falling off process.
+You can also soak your feet in warm water mixed with Epsom salt to help keep it clean and aid in the falling off process.